Turkey, U.S. security advisers hold first talks since Biden inauguration | Law-Order

 Turkey, U.S. security advisers hold first talks since Biden inauguration

-Washington says the S-400s pose a threat to its F-35 fighter jets and to NATO's broader defence systems.
-Turkey rejects this, saying S-400s will not be integrated into NATO, and has offered to form a joint working group to examine the conflicting claims.
-Ankara says its purchase of the S-400s was not a choice, but rather a necessity as it was unable to procure missile defences from other NATO allies with satisfactory conditions.
+Washington says the S-400s pose a threat to its advanced F-35 fighters and to NATO's broader defense systems.
+Turkey rejects this, saying the S-400s will not be integrated into NATO, and has offered to form a joint working group to examine the conflicting claims.
+Ankara says its purchase of the S-400s was not a choice, but rather a necessity because it was unable to procure missile defenses from other NATO allies with satisfactory conditions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)